|1982 Copa Libertadores|

 ST: Fernando Morena (Uruguay)

 Morena is the all-time top goal scorer in the history of Penarol and the Uruguayan A League.
-He played with Racing Club and River Plate from Montevideo, Peñarol, Rayo Vallecano in Spain, Flamengo and Boca Juniors.
-Capped 53 times scoring 22 goals.
+He scored the winning goal for Penarol at the 1982 Copa Libertadores.
+He also played with Racing Club and River Plate from Montevideo, Rayo Vallecano in Spain, Flamengo and Boca Juniors.
+Morena was capped 53 times scoring 22 goals between 1971 and 1983.
 He was part of the Uruguayan team that won the Copa América in 1983.

-Varela started his playing career in 1932 playing for River Plate de Montevideo.
+Varela started his career in 1932 with River Plate de Montevideo.
 With Peñarol, he won four successive league titles between 1935 and 1938.
 In 1943, he moved to Boca Juniors, where he was known for scoring 5 times in 6 games against River Plate.
-With the national teram, Varela won the 1942 South American Championship, still remaining the equal 3rd highest scorer in the history of Copa América with 15 goals.
+With Uruguay, Varela won the 1942 South American Championship, still tied for the 3rd highest scorer in the history of Copa América with 15 goals.

 ST: Juan Hohberg (Argentina/Uruguay)

 Born in Argentina, Hohberg played with Central Córdoba and Rosario Central in 1947.
 In 1948 Hohberg moved to Uruguay to join Peñarol where he would play until 1959.
 Peñarol won six league titles during his time with the club.
 He played for Uruguay in the 1954 World Cup, scoring twice in the famous semi-final against Hungary.